 Even if you feel you know the area well, nothing beats having someone whose job it is to know the ins and outs of an area’s real estate market help you with buying a second home.

-This is especially helpful if you live far from Nashville, as the agent can keep an eye on available properties and pre-screen homes without you being there.
+This is especially helpful if you live far from Franklin, Nashville, or Brentwood, as the agent can keep an eye on available properties and pre-screen homes without you being there.

 Having a letter in hand that says how much money you’re approved to borrow can make buying a second home much easier.